Moanwar/BDT-track-trackster/README.md

-BDT to compute linking radius and PU contamination in order to link tracksters in HGCAL with tracks reconstructed in the CMS tracker
+** BDT to compute linking radius and PU contamination in order to link tracksters in HGCAL with tracks reconstructed in the CMS tracker **
+Look at updated documentation with formatting, in drive, [here](https://docs.google.com/document/d/1qcI5ugK9bQdd3UMzZesJZUQN1z4YZ2bKjOm6277GlgE/edit?usp=sharing)
 # Documentation for the training of the BDT for track-trackster linking in HGCAL

 ### Objective: optimizing the linking performance of tracks with tracksters in HGCAL..